ligheffect95/kaataq-game/README.md

 ## Cultural Context

-This game is based on traditional Alutiiq gaming practices, specifically the stick guessing game Kaataq.
+This game is based on traditional Alutiiq/Sugpiaq gaming practices, specifically the stick guessing game Kaataq which was brought from the southeast via the fur trade, according to the Alutiiq Museum.
 The cultural information is sourced from the Alutiiq Museum and Archaeological Repository to ensure authenticity and respect for the traditions.

 **Traditional Terms Used:**
 - **Kaataq**: The stick game itself
-- **Wee**: The marked stick
+- **Wee**: The marked stick (Still unsure if this and dip are sugt'stun words or were borrowed)
 - **Dip**: The unmarked stick
 - **Camiq**: Left hand
 - **Taliq**: Right hand

-I am not Alutiiq, I am an Orthodox Christian who has a deep appreciation for their culture.
+I am not Alutiiq, I am an Orthodox Christian who was raised with a deep appreciation for their culture, and their contributions to my religion.

 ## Technical Setup